teamsteelbot/klevor/docs/about.en.md

 - **Ramón Álvarez**, 19 years old. [ralvarezdev](https://github.com/ralvarezdev).
 The team's captain and in charge of the robot's code.
 Currently, he is in his 9th trimester in Computer Engineering at Universidad Rafael Urdaneta (URU).
 - **Sebastián Álvarez**, 15 years old. [salvarezdev](https://github.com/salvarezdev).
 Currently in charge of robot's code, the documentation and the robot's logic.
 Currently, he is in his 4th year of high school at Colegio Salto Ángel.
 - **Otto Piñero**, 16 years old.
 [Ottorafaelpg](https://github.com/Ottorafaelpg).
-Currently in charge of the robot's design and manufacturing, he is also in his 4th year of high school at Colegio Salto Ángel.
+Currently, in charge of the robot's design and manufacturing, he is also in his 4th year of high school at Colegio Salto Ángel.

 <!-- github-only-start -->
 <p align="center">